 - 89. To complete Table 11, providers must enter data about the total remuneration of the head of the provider.
 You must enter data about expenditure on all applicable rows.
-You should refer to the OfS accounts direction 15 for additional guidance on what remuneration should be included. - 90.
+You should refer to the OfS accounts direction for additional guidance on what remuneration should be included. - 90.
 You are only required to enter data for the last audited financial year (Year 2) and the previous financial year (Year 1).
 Where possible, we have pre-filled Year 1 with data submitted in your previous Annual Financial Return. - 91.
 The heading on the row states which type of expenditure the data relates to and the heading on the column states which year the data relates to.

 Table 11 What you need to do: Notes to help you: 1a.
 Name of individuals serving as head of provider during the two years You need to enter the full names the person(s) who held the position of head of your provider in the current and previous financial year.
 Where there is a change in the head of your provider (including the appointment of an acting or interim head) either between years or during a year, you must make the disclosures set out separately for each individual and provide the start and end dates of appointments for Year 1 and Year 2 (last audited year).
 Where a previous head of provider continues to receive remuneration in an employed or consultancy role after they cease to be the head of your provider, such as in an advisory or sabbatical role, this should be included in the total with an explanation.
 1b.
 Start date of service in head of provider role (DD/MM/YYYY) You need to enter the date that the head of your provider took on the role.
+1c.
+End date of service in head of provider role (DD/MM/YYYY) If the head of your provider ceased to serve in the role during the past year you need to enter the date that they stopped serving.
+Any payments made to the head of provider after the end of service date that relate to the head of provider role, should be returned in the last financial year in which they were in post.